zriyansh/signoz.io/blog/2023-10-18-manual-tracing-python.md

 2. **db.cached**: indicates whether the query result is fetched from a cache, often the culprit in intermittent latency.
 3. **db.rows_affected**: It represents the number of rows affected by the database operation.
 This can be crucial for monitoring the impact of write operations.

 Adding these attributes requires that we start a new span from the tracer object.
-To follow the standard your span kind should be `client`
+To follow the standard your span kind should be `client`.

 ```python
 with tracer.start_as_current_span("db_operation_span"):